-Most tourist guides say that Amsterdam developed around a dam built in the river Amstel around 1270 AD, and that this dam which was located at present-day Dam Square — gave the city its name.
+Most tourist guides say that Amsterdam developed around a dam built in the river Amstel around 1270 AD.
+They also claim that this dam — which was located at what is now Dam Square — gave the city its name.

 But historians say that decades earlier the small settlement in the Amstel delta was already known as ‘Amestelledamme,’ or ‘Amstelredam‘ (later, ‘Aemsterdam’ and later still ‘Amsterdam‘).

-The trading post was home to farmers, fishermen, traders and craftsmen who, around 1220, settled along a dike built to protect the low lands against the flood waters of the Zuiderzee (South Sea).
+The trading post was home to farmers, fishermen, traders, and craftsmen who, around 1220, settled along a dike built to protect the low lands against the flood waters of the Zuiderzee (South Sea).
+[Note, after the completion of the Afsluitdijk (‘Closure Dike”) — which was constructed between 1927 and 1932 — the sea became a lake named IJsselmeer 1Named after the river IJssel, which flows into the lake.

 Aem or aeme was Old Frisian for ‘river’ or ‘river delta.’
 ‘Stelle’ is of Frankish origin and meant ‘(suitable) place to stay ‘ or ‘settlement’ and ‘ster’ indicated the people living in such a place.
 ‘Dam’ is, well, ‘dam’ or ‘dike.’